Creative Christmas Tree Themes

 Colorful Christmas Tree

 Dare to be different!
-Make your Christmas tree one of a kind by incorporating colorful ornaments instead of the expected traditional red and green ones.
-With white lights, a wispy gossamer garland, bright felt ornaments hung from polka-dot ribbons, and handwritten Christmas greetings, this Christmas tree feels youthful and fun.
+Make yours a unique Christmas tree by incorporating colorful ornaments instead of the expected traditional red and green ones.
+With white lights, a wispy gossamer garland, bright felt ornaments hung from polka-dot Christmas tree ribbon, and handwritten Christmas greetings, this Christmas tree feels youthful and fun.

 Red-and-Gold Christmas Tree